andrew-arkhipov/Grade-Analytics/README.md

 To use the **accomodations tool**, run the following command:
 ```
-python accommodate.py <relative/path/to/accommodations.csv>
+python accommodate.py
 ```
-*Note: the path is required, and the shell will ask you for the exam names as well as their durations.*
+*Note: to keep this more general, the shell requires the url of the course page, the names of the assignments (as well as their durations), and the name of the accommodations file.
+The accommodations file should be in the same directory as the executable to avoid any relative path issues.*

 <br>